Book genre classification

 Smaller sequences compute faster, but as we saw in the Datasets view many summaries have 500 words or more.
 To avoid ignoring parts of the summaries that could potentially be rich in information, we’ll use the maximum sequence length of 512 tokens.

-Click on the BERT Tokenizer block in the modeling canvas.
+Click on the Multilingual BERT block in the modeling canvas.
 Set the Sequence length to 512.

 Check experiment settings & run the experiment